Finding childcare when you are the full-time carer of a child

 Family or friend: Maybe someone in the family or a trusted friend can help you on a regular or occasional basis.
 Remember, it is illegal to pay anyone who is not registered with Ofsted to look after a child under eight outside the child’s own home for more than two hours per day unless they are related to the child.

-Swapping with another parent or grandparent: Maybe you know and trust parents or grandparents with a child the same age as yours.
-If the children get on well, why not have the two of them for a few hours and swap the next time?
+Playing with a friend: Maybe you know and trust parents or carers with a child the same age as yours.
+If the children get on well, why not have their child round to play for a couple of hours and swap the next time?

 Neighbour: It can be helpful to establish a good relationship with your neighbour, for example to keep an eye on older teenagers if you are away.